certara/pyDarwin/docs/PKModel1.rst

 Data file path
 --------------
-Typically, the NMTRAN data file will be located in the :ref:`home directory<home directory>`.
+Typically, the NMTRAN data file will be located in the :ref:`working directory directory<working directory>`.
 As the models are run in a directory two levels down
-(home directory/generation/model) the path to the data set is typically given as
+(home directory/generation/model) the path to the data set can be given as

 ::

     $DATA ..\..\data.csv

+Alternatively, the full path can be given.

 Final template file